george-carlin/abroaders/README.md

 3. Perform all work on this new branch.
 Keep pushing to Github at regular intervals.
-4. Add an entry to `CHANGELOG.md` that succintly describes the change(s) you've made.
-Add the name(s) of anyone who was involved in making the change, the number(s) of the Pivotal Tracker stories, and the numbers of any related GitHub issues if there are any.
-Follow the format of the existing entries in the changelog for guidance.
-(Put new entries at the *top* of the file)

 When you're done with the story: